PhilChodrow/PIC16B/syllabus.md

 Your overall project grade contains a number of components.
 These include:

-1. A project pitch in Week 1.
+1. A project pitch.
-2. A project proposal (with your group) in Week 3.
+2. A project proposal (with your group).
-3. Project updates in Weeks 5 and 7.
+3. Project updates in Weeks 6 and 8.
-4. An initial project submission in Week 9.
+4. An initial project submission in early week 10 (optional).
 5. A project presentation in Week 10.
-6. Project resubmission during Finals week.
+6. Final project submission during Finals week.

 Each of these individual components will have their own specs.
 The specs for each component will be [here]({{site.assignments}}), not all of them are posted quite yet.

 # Essay

-For up to five (5) points, you may submit an essay on a topic broadly related to themes of algorithms, equity, and justice.
+At any time during the quarter, ou may submit an essay on a topic broadly related to themes of algorithms, equity, and justice.
 Here's the [essay prompt and specs]({{site.essay}}).

+This essay is worth **one blog post.** So, one way to earn an A in the course is to earn credit for 5 on-time blog posts and the essay.

+If your essay fully meets specs, you'll immediately earn that credit.
+If not, I'll send you some feedback on what you can do to meet specs, and you'll be able to resubmit.

+**Note**: my expectations for this essay, and the corresponding specifications, are considerably higher than they were in PIC16A.

 # Advice: How to Earn an A